bvlaicu/home-assistant-addons/rtlamr/README.md

 # RTLAMR to MQTT Bridge hass.io addon
-A hass.io addon for a software defined radio tuned to listen for 433MHz RF transmissions and republish the data via MQTT
+Add-on for software defined radio tuned to listen for 433MHz RF transmissions and republish the data via MQTT

 This addon is based on the addon from jdeath here: https://github.com/jdeath/RTLAMR2MQQT which is based on biochemguy's (non-docker) setup: https://community.home-assistant.io/t/get-your-smart-electric-water-and-gas-meter-scm-readings-into-home-assistant-with-a-rtl-sdr